ColourTann/HelloLibgdx/part_1.md

     }

     public void draw(ShapeRenderer shape){
-        shape.begin(ShapeRenderer.ShapeType.Filled);
         shape.circle(x, y, size);

-        shape.end();
     }
 }
 ```
 I added vertical bounces and a definable speed.
 It's not too complicated but you should read it carefully to ensure you understand it.
+Instead of checking if the ball goes off the left or right side of the screen, we can simplify by just inverting the speed if it does happen.

 Now in our main class, we can just replace it with this